 Marquette Michigan Things to Do: See Waterfalls, Presque Isle Park, Sugarloaf Mountain, Lighthouses

-PLEASE NOTE: This is our planning and notes page-- this page will be updated by mid October 2021
+PLEASE NOTE: This is our planning and notes page-- this page will be updated soon.

 Stunning Marquette Michigan is rich in history and wild exploring!
 So many things to do in Marquette Michigan!

 Use this Marquette Michigan Map for Google Maps!

 See 5 Stunning Lighthouses in Marquette Michigan!

 - BIG BAY POINT LIGHTHOUSE - 4674 Co Rd KCB, Big Bay, 49808.
 Lighthouse tour dates: June-September.
 Check their website for availability.
 See the original 3rd order Fresnel lens!

 - HURON ISLAND LIGHTHOUSE - Forest Dr, Skanee, MI 49962 This Michigan lighthouse is located three miles off of the Michigan coast in Lake Superior.
 The island is one of several that make up Huron National Wildlife Refuge.

 - MARQUETTE HARBOR LIGHT - Tour this lighthouse!
 Open Mid-May to Mid-October, Tues-Sun 11:00 am to 4:00 pm (Closed Monday) Location: Marquette Maritime Museum, 300 North Lakeshore Boulevard, Marquette, Michigan 49855